 By participating, board members bring back insights that support informed decision-making and strengthen the long-term success of Gretna Public Schools.
 We appreciate their dedication to professional growth and continued service to our students, staff, and community.

-20 days ago, Gretna Public School District
+about 2 months ago, Gretna Public School District

 Students enjoyed a delicious Thanksgiving meal prepare by our amazing kitchen staff.
 We even had decorated tables, dim lighting and music.
 We have a lot to be thankful for at Falling Waters! 🦃

-22 days ago, Falling Waters Elementary
+about 2 months ago, Falling Waters Elementary

 This morning we started our day with Guardian Groups.
 These mixed grade-level groups focused on Gratitude.
 We thought about how to show gratitude in different situations and made some gratitude lists.

-24 days ago, Falling Waters Elementary
+about 2 months ago, Falling Waters Elementary

 Today students got to play Glow Golf during specials as a Fun Run reward. ⛳️Thanks, Falling Waters PTO!
 We had a blast!